canopas/khelo/CONTRIBUTING.md

 ## Contributing code
 We actively welcome your pull requests.
 You can find instructions on building the project in [README.md](https://github.com/canopas/khelo).
 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests
+2. If you've added code that should be tested, add tests.
-4. Make sure your code lints.
+3. Make sure your code lints.

 ## Labels
 Labels on issues are managed by contributors, you don't have to worry about them.
 Here's a list of what they mean: